siddhukrs/forge-this-day-in-history/README.md

-# This day in history
+# This Issue is Ancient!

-This project contains a Forge app written in Javascript that displays historic events that occurred on the date an issue was filed.
+This project contains a Forge app written in Javascript that displays a timeline of what the world has been through since an issue was filed.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.